cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 run with srun
 run with sbatch

 To run MPI on SLURM, ensure that Open MPI is installed.
-To install this, consult our documentation at the following links.
+To install this, you can run the slurm.py script again with `python3 slurm.py` on the mananger node.
+This will execute step 5 of the script, which creates a Python virtual environment and installs mpi4py.
+Additionally, you can consult the following documentation to install MPI manually.
 The first link is to the entire PDF and the second link is to the specific installation section.

 * <https://cloudmesh.github.io/cloudmesh-mpi//report-mpi.pdf>